-Our Consumer Assistance Center telephone number, 1-800-422-1230, is toll-free 24 hours a day.
+Our Consumer Assistance Center number, 1-800-253-1301, is toll-free, 24 hours a day.

-If you ever have a question concerning your home appliance's operation, or if you need service, first see "If You Need Assistance or Service" on page 73.
-If you need further help, feel free to call our toll-free Consumer Assistance Center telephone number.
+If you ever have a question concerning your appliance's operation, or if you need service, first see "If You Need Assistance or Service" on page 53.
+If you need further help, feel free to call our Consumer Assistance Center.
 When calling, you will need to know your appliance's complete model number and serial number.
 You can find this information on the model and serial number plate (see diagram on page 10).
-For your convenience, we have included a handy place below for you to record these numbers, as well as purchase information.
-You will need this information if you ever require service.
+For your convenience, we have included a handy place below for you to record these numbers, the purchase date from the sales slip, and your dealer's name and telephone number.
 Keep this book and the sales slip together in a safe place for future reference.